shasafoster/OTC/docs/01_schedule.md

 # Derivative contract schedules

-Over the counter (OTC) derivative contracts are highly customisable and can have period, payment and fixing schedules depending on several parameters.
-These parameters define the exact payment date of the derivatives contractual payments.
+Swaps are over the counter (OTC) derivative contracts and are highly customisable with period, payment and fixing schedules depending on several parameters.
+These parameters can define the exact dates of the derivatives contractual payments, or for calculating the accrued interest amounts.

 Below is a call to the ```OTC.schedule()``` function.
 We will run through each of the function parameters, explain their meaning and acceptable input values.